Olanetsoft/Olanetsoft/README.md

 <h3 align="center"> Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> I'm <B>IDRIS</B></h3>
 <hr>

-I am a Software Developer, Technical Writer, and Speaker with extensive experience in the entire project life cycle, from concept to implementation to integration.
-I am an expert at problem-solving, technical leadership, communications, and presentations.
+I am a Software Developer, Technical Writer, and Speaker with vast project life cycle experience, from design to implementation to integration.
+Problem-solving, technical leadership, communications, and presentations are areas in which I excel.

 I enjoy working in teams, partnering, and pair programming and I have extensive professional experience in the Information Technology industry, with over 3 years of building and developing in which I provide clear strategic guidance through multiple projects.